pleaobraga/react-scaffold/README.md

 ## Using Storybok

-To start the Storybook use the command:
+To start the Storybook use the command, it will open a new webpage with Storybook running on port 9000

 ```
 npm run storybook
 ```

-This will open a new webpage with Storybook running on port 9000

 ### Addons

-This storybook is already configured with some addons like Knobs, Actions, and Info.
+The storybook is already configured with some addons like Knobs, Actions, and Info.

 ### Create a new story

-To create a new story you create the file {yourComponent}.stories.js Export the story and import it to **./.storybook/index.stories.js** You can check this file **./.storybook/index.stories.js** and other examples in the project to better understand the process.
+To create a new story, create a file {yourComponent}.stories.js Export the story and import it to **./.storybook/index.stories.js** You can check this file **./.storybook/index.stories.js** and other examples in the project to better understand the process.